cbasich/cbasich.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am currently a 6th year PhD student at the University of Massachusetts Amherst in the Resource-Bounded Reasoning Lab advised by Dr. Shlomo Zilberstein.
-My general research interests include, but are not limited to, probabilistic planning, decision making under uncertainty, safe and robust artificial intelligence, and reinforcement learning.
+I am a 6th year PhD student at the University of Massachusetts Amherst in the Resource-Bounded Reasoning Lab advised by Dr. Shlomo Zilberstein.

+---
+I work on in the areas of planning under uncertainty and stochastic decision making for autonomous agents.
+My work has focused on designing and analyzing models that lie in the intersection of model-based planning and online learning with the goal of enabling the deployment of robust robotic systems for long-term autonomous decision-making in the open world.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.